wingos80/thesis_notes/Master_notes.md

 	- points for recommendations:
 		- no rate limits, maybe add (now added though so no need to recommend this)
 		- discussion on mdp state space
+		- investigate using other function approximators like linear functions, or radial basis functions, or some kind of polynomial linear function, maybe even hermite functions (though this is a subset of polynomials)??
 		- increment inputs, might give good controls
+		- trying cascaded network for pitch control
+		- trying c* or q* control
 		- discussion on pareto-ness of idhp controller performance, e.g. that higher success rate means more noisy control and less noisy control means lower success rate.
 Could say this is akin to trade of in traditional control: balance of performant and robustness.
+		- weights would be frozen, you would never select random weights, it is too risky.
+However, monte carlo on weights was done in this paper since it allows for a demonstration of the algorithm's performance under a variety of network weights, so under a variety of conditions...
 	- continuous adaptive critic flight control aided with approximated plant dynamics
 - do aggressive rate saturation (lower the rate limit) and see how that performs
 	- Not very well, see exps folder "nlin/test_elevator_rate_saturation"